gregertw/actingweb_firstapp/README.md

 See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html, also this update post explains the latest changes: https://stuff.greger.io/2020/01/production-quality-flutter-starter-app-take-two.html

+## Known issues

+- google_maps_flutter_web throws exceptions on updateTileOverlays() not implemented (https://github.com/flutter/flutter/issues/76361).
+This has been fixed in a more recent version, but there is a dependency on a higher version of google_maps_flutter that breaks dependency requirements for firebase
+- firebase_crashlytics does not support web
 ## Suggested improvements

 I'm happy to accept pull requests for any improvements that will make this starter app even more complete from